tinamayswinkels/7-day-photography/_docs/a-about-this-course/our-studio-setup.md

 We've had so many questions about the studio setup that we used to film this challenge and would love to shine a light on the amazing small-businesses that we bought from.&nbsp;

+Most of the furniture you can see in our tutorials comes from Au Fait Living.

 &nbsp;